 “Renewable Gas” Is Not An Alternative To Electrification

 As electrification has gained momentum, gas utilities are fighting back by suggesting that fossil gas can eventually be replaced with a sustainably produced alternative.

 However, biomethane – or “renewable natural gas,” as the industry now calls it – is much more expensive than fossil gas, has considerable supply constraints, can exacerbate environmental justice concerns, and in many cases is neither environmentally friendly nor sustainable.
-Electrification of building space and water heating is necessary for achieving emissions reduction goals and is a no regrets near-term solution, as made clear from two different reports released in early 2021 from the National Academies and researchers from Lawrence Berkeley National Laboratory and Evolved Energy Research.
+Switching to hydrogen gas is also not a viable alternative because of its inefficiency and numerous other challenges and safety risks.
+Electrification of building space and water heating is necessary for achieving emissions reduction goals and is a no-regrets near-term solution, as made clear from two recent reports from the National Academies and researchers from Lawrence Berkeley National Laboratory and Evolved Energy Research.